At-Home Ketamine vs. IV Infusion Clinic: Cost, Safety, Results (2026)

 Ready to See Which Setting Fits You?

-At Discreet Ketamine, we only take patients who are genuinely appropriate for at-home treatment — and we refer out the ones who aren't.
-Dr. Ben Soffer, a board-certified internist, personally reviews every intake before any prescription is issued.
+At Discreet Ketamine, I only take on patients who are genuinely appropriate for at-home treatment, and I refer out the ones who aren't.
+I review every intake personally before any prescription is issued.
+For a related patient-perspective piece on the same decision, see why I chose at-home ketamine over clinic visits.

-The 5-minute eligibility check will tell you quickly whether at-home is the right fit, or whether a clinic referral makes more sense for your case.
+The five-minute eligibility check will give you a quick answer on whether at-home is the right fit, or whether a clinic referral makes more sense for your case.

 Ready to feel better?